xubingyue/avocadodb/README_maintainers.md

       --valgrindargs:log-file /tmp/valgrindlog.%p

  - we specify the test to execute
- - we specify some arangod arguments via --extraArgs which increase the server performance
+ - we specify some avocadod arguments via --extraArgs which increase the server performance
  - we specify to run using valgrind (this is supported by all facilities)
  - we specify some valgrind commandline arguments